 Indiana social work laws support reciprocity for a social work license held in another state.
 Out-of-state professionals wishing to become a social worker in Indiana must comply with expectations set by the Indiana Behavioral Health and Human Service Licensing Board.
 LSW, LMSW, and LCSW candidates must submit applications for reciprocated licensure, as well as prove official licensure in the state they are coming from, including verification of passage of an applicable Association of Social Work Board examination.
 They cannot have any pending disciplinary hearings and must pay a fee to have their application processed.

 Licensing Renewal and Continuing Education Information

 All Indiana social work licenses must be renewed between April 1 and March 31 on every even-numbered year.
 In order for LSWs, LMSWs, and LCSWs to maintain their social work license, they must complete 40 continuing education credits (CEUs) per renewal cycle.
-Professionals must obtain a minimum of 20 Category I CEUs, which consist of formal programming, and a minimum of 20 Category II CEUs, which are self-directed.
-A course in Ethics is the only required class, which must be taken at the Category I level.
-Proof of CEU completion must be submitted if students are audited, and there is a fee associated with form submission.
+This can be done online through the National Association of Social Work’s CE Institute.